 This page aggregates tracking information on approved Medicaid emergency authorities to address the COVID-19 Coronavirus emergency.
-We currently include details on Section 1135 waivers, Medicaid Disaster Relief State Plan Amendments (SPAs), and 1915 (c) Waiver Appendix K strategies.
-States may also take actions to respond to COVID-19 through regular SPA and other administrative authorities.
-We are collecting information on those actions, which will be added to this tracking page soon.
-Please check back for updates.
+We include details on Medicaid Disaster Relief State Plan Amendments (SPAs), other Medicaid and CHIP SPAs, and other state-reported administrative actions; Section 1115 Waivers; Section 1135 Waivers; and 1915 (c) Waiver Appendix K strategies.
+This page is updated on a weekly basis.

 Visit our State Data and Policy Actions COVID-19 Tracker for additional data on state responses to COVID-19, and our special coronavirus topic page for all our resources.

 Approved Medicaid Emergency Authorities as of June 21, 2021

 Medicaid and CHIP State Plan Amendments and Other State-Reported Administrative Actions to Address COVID-19:

 This table summarizes changes approved through Medicaid Disaster Relief SPAs and other Medicaid and CHIP SPAs based on approvals posted to Medicaid.gov, and also includes information on state-reported administrative actions to respond to COVID-19 based on review of state Medicaid agency and other state-level websites.
 CMS has provided a template